 But, how do you begin as a CEH?
 The following section will answer.

-Before moving ahead, if you are preparing for a Ethical Hacking job interview, have a look at our Ethical Hacking interview question and start preparing now!
+Before moving ahead, if you are preparing for an Ethical Hacking job interview, have a look at our Ethical Hacking Interview Question and start preparing now!

 CEH Certification Requirements